 One of the most looked over skills when teaching infants to swim, is holding the baby in the pool.
-The way the parent holds the child will have a huge bearing on how relaxed the child will be in the water and therefore determine how successful the learn-to-swim progression is.
+The way the parent holds the child will have a huge bearing on how relaxed the child will be in the water.
+Therefore, it will determine how successful the learn-to-swim progression is.

-Perhaps the most important thing to remember when holding babies is to give them an opportunity to feel their own buoyancy and the floating sensation.
-By holding them softly and sinking them down low in the water the child is given the freedom to move and exercise as they experience their natural buoyancy.
+The most important thing to remember when holding babies is to let them feel their own buoyancy.
+They will delight at the floating sensation they will feel.
+By holding them softly, and sinking them down low in the water, the child is given the freedom to move.
+The will learn to love to exercise as they experience their natural buoyancy.

-In the initial stages parents should hold their child in a position that allows them to maintain eye contact with the child.
-As the child relaxes the parent can alternate the position to give baby good vision of the pool and an opportunity to survey their new surrounds.
+In the initial stages, parents should hold their child in a position to maintain eye contact.
+As the child relaxes, the parent can alternate the position to give baby good vision of the pool.
+They will also have a new opportunity to survey their new surrounds.

 The horizontal floating hold is one of the most important holds for teaching babies to swim.
-Not only does it allow for good eye contact and exercise, but importantly it puts baby in a horizontal body position ready for submersion.
-This horizontal position is significant because when we float baby we want the water to run smoothly and evenly over the baby’s forehead.
+It allows for good eye contact and exercise.
+But most importantly, it puts baby in a horizontal body position ready for submersion.
+This horizontal position is significant.
+When the baby floats, we want the water to run smoothly and evenly over the baby’s forehead.
 Many people make the mistake of submerging infants in a vertical position which can easily force water up the nose causing discomfort or distress.